Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

   When game launched

-  Then score display for two players is setup within given area by this module
+  Then score display for two players designed

   ----------------------------------------------------------------

   When **MARK UPDATER** call

-  Then score incremented for anyone of the player as mentioned by **MARK UPDATER**
+  Then score changes for any of the player